icode/yrs-tokio/examples/webrtc-signaling-server/README.md

 These commands will install all dependencies and run [rollup.js](https://rollupjs.org/), which is used for bundling the JavaScript code and dependencies for Code Mirror.

-Once the steps above are done, a `./frontent/dist` directory should appear.
+Once the steps above are done, a `dist` directory should appear.